tari-project/tari/base_layer/chat_ffi/README.md

-# Tari Chat FFI
+# Taiji Chat FFI

-Foreign Function interface for the Tari Android and Tari iOS Chat interface.
+Foreign Function interface for the Taiji Android and Taiji iOS Chat interface.

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.

 TODO